JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 {{< youtube "XEFpzEIEDFc" >}}

 We've got a landing page to share ebooks.

+> Think of this as the first step to selfpublishing

+> > See also amazon KDP to reach a lot of potential readers https://kdp.amazon.com/en_US/ with a lean approach, *aka print on demand*

 And a draft on ways to create them with RKnit/Pandoc.